 - Sweet but not too sweet.
 If you've been a long-time reader, you'll know how I don't like my cakes overly sweet.

-This mocha cupcake is primarily made with coffee, whole milk, and cocoa powder—basically a cafe latte with chocolate.
+This cupcake is primarily made with coffee, whole milk, and cocoa powder—basically a coffee latte with chocolate.

 Of course, I had to make it really special by adding whipped cream and chocolate chips on top.